The Swedish Post and Telecommunications Authority (PTS) has issued binding rules (regulations) to reduce the problems with telephone scams.

 Telephone scams have become more common in Sweden recently.
 A large number use so-called spoofing, which means that phone numbers are falsified and make it look like the call is coming from someone other than it actually is.
 Spoofing is often used as part of an attempt to trick someone with personal information that can be used for a fraudulent purpose.

-Guidelines for operators
+Guidelines for Providers

 Never give out sensitive information and report suspected crimes to the police